ArnaanShah/VantaPad/README.md

 <img width="1302" height="654" alt="VantaPadLogoImage" src="https://github.com/user-attachments/assets/2348d824-5976-495d-8eea-dfe12df2e56e" />

 A Hackpad made as a part of [Hackclub's Blueprint](https://blueprint.hackclub.com/home) program.
 VantaPad is a sleek black macropad I will use for controlling simple functions on my computer that I currently do by hand.
-It is one of my first hardware projects and it taught me many valuable skills such as schematic design, PCB design, Firmware programming, and more.
+It is one of my first hardware projects and I built it so I could learn many valuable skills such as schematic design, PCB design, Firmware programming, and more.

+## How to use
+**Brief intro on how to get up and running with VantaPad**

+1. Order all the parts based off the BOM
+2. Solder your electrical components onto your PCB based on the models and schematics
+3. Assemble your case using the hardware provided
+4. Plug your microcontroller into your computer and flash your firmware
+5. You're done!
+Read the rest of this doc to understand what it can do.

 ## Featyres
 **What I included on my build.**